 Central Texas style bbq brisket began in the German and Czech meat markets of small towns such as Lockhart, Elgin, Luling and Taylor as a way to tenderize and preserve the unsavory or tough cuts of beef customers and butchers had little use for.
-The style is characterized by its simple rub of salt and pepper, cooked at low temperatures for long periods of time in offset smokers using oak wood.
+The style is characterized by its simple rub of salt and pepper, cooked at low temps for long periods of time in offset smokers using oak wood.